timothyshull/programming_notes/python/fluent_python.md

   these special methods
     - usual way to bypass them if needed
-- implicit invocations of special methods are only guaranteed to work correctly if defined on an object’s type, not in the object’s instance dictionary for custom classes
+- implicit invocations of special methods are only guaranteed to work correctly if defined on an object's type, not in the object's instance dictionary for custom classes
     - assume that the special methods will be retrieved on the class itself even when the target of the action is an instance
 - special methods are not shadowed by instance attributes with the same name for this reason